Sherry grew up watching her uncle raise turtles, fish, goats and sheep in his backyard.

 Even playing with cats is easy.
 Cats curiosity allows you to play with them even with a crumpled piece of paper rolled into a ball.
 Toss it about the room and that will suffice to keep their energy levels high.

 2. Cats are low-maintenance

 Besides being much cheaper to get, cats are also low maintenance.
 All they need is a bowl of food and another of water, and a litter box.
 According to the ASPA, cat care cost can be $300-$800 a year less compared to dog care cost and this figure is for basic living.
 With dogs, there are also more costs associated with boarding and dog-walking compared to cats.

 3. They keep the house clean

-Cat is strikingly different from the dog in terms of its utility.
+Cats are strikingly different from dogs in terms of their utility.
 They are notoriously independent and untrainable - as Rudyard Kipling would write, the cat is "not a friend, and [...] not a servant," but "the Cat who walks by himself".

 Rodents and pest control is the skill happily mastered by cats.

 4. Cats quietly creep around the house

 A cat will accept when you have to leave the house.
 On the other hand, most dogs get upset and destructive.